RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: MFIN 10K/Q

-FIGURE 2: shows how significantly the Taxi Medallion loan recoveries (primarily) helped inflate profits in 2022 and 2023.
+FIGURE 2: Shows how significantly the Taxi Medallion loan recoveries (primarily) helped inflate profits in 2022 and 2023.
 Net profits were boosted by 43% over the 2 year period ($99 million reported, $69 million adjusted for Taxi Medallion impact).
 Core earnings have actually DECLINED every year since the peak in 2021.
+As expected, Taxi Medallion impact faded in 2024 and YTD earnings are down 37% over 3Q23.

 Delinquency and Charge-off trends